mhoemmen/wg21-proposals/submdspan_future/submdspan-future.md

 It would be reasonable for `submdspan` to generalize _`pair-like`_ into any type for which structured binding into two elements is well-formed.
 If the two elements are both convertible to `index_type`, then this has an unambiguous interpretation as a contiguous subrange.
 Thus, users should write their customizations generically to that interface.
 However, in terms of the Standard, there are two issues with that approach.

 1. Standard Library implementers need to assume that users read the Standard as narrowly as possible.
-C++26 does not forbid calling a `submdspan_mapping` customization with a user-defined pair type, but it also does not restrict its behavior in that case.
+The current C++ Working Draft does not forbid calling a `submdspan_mapping` customization with a user-defined pair type, but it also does not restrict its behavior in that case.

 2. This approach would not help if other slice categories are expanded, or if a new slice category is added, as the following sections explain.